How Chefs are Invited to Cook at the Beard House

 Complimentary Seats/Additional Seats

 For every event at the Beard House, JBF will set aside a total of 4 complimentary seats for your event, which can be used as you wish.
 If you need additional seats for your event (for family, media, management, sponsors, and anyone else who would like to come) they can be purchased at the discounted member’s rate.
-Please inform either Claudia (x245) or Victoria (x246) of the names of the guests for the 4 complimentary seats and if you wish to purchase additional seats.
+Please contact the Director of House Events, Claudia Karach at firstname.lastname@example.org with the names of the guests for the 4 complimentary seats and if you wish to purchase additional seats.

 We encourage chefs to invite members of the media.
 Chefs are responsible for providing seats to the press as well as their other guests.

 We encourage chefs to invite their supporters and loyal customers.
-As a courtesy, we will extend the discounted member’s rate to anyone who is referred by the restaurant.
-Guests need to call our reservations department directly, at 212.627.2308, identify themselves as “friends of the restaurant,” and ask for the member’s rate.
+As a courtesy, we will extend the discounted member’s rate to anyone who is referred by the restaurant with the shared discount code given to the chefs' teams.
+Guests need to call our reservations department directly, at 212.627.2308, and share the code to receive the member’s rate.